President of the Legislative Council of Hong Kong: Primacy of President

 In a controversial move directed at reining in democratic legislators (most of whom were elected by universal suffrage and six of whose seats had been vacated by a controversial court order of disqualification), amendments to the Rules of Procedure were passed on 15 December 2017 giving sweeping powers to the president to control the business of the legislature.
 Among them is the power to vet proposed motions and amendments to bills, require legislators to explain them and to reject or merge them.
-Prior notice must be given of any notice of motion and the .resident may reconvene the chamber immediately after any failure to meet quorum.
-Under the undemocratic election system of the legislature, the role of president has been occupied by a pro-Beijing legislator since 1 July 1997.
+Prior notice must be given of any notice of motion and the president may reconvene the chamber immediately after any failure to meet quorum.

 Administrative role

 The president is also the chairman of the Legislative Council Commission, a statutory body and provides administrative support and services for the Legislative Council and its members through the Legislative Council secretariat.

 The Legislative Council Commission determines the organization and administration of support services and facilities, formulate and execute policies on their effective operation and expand funds in ways it see fit to support these activities.